araucaria-project/halina/README.md

 - `SMTP_PASSWORD`: SMTP server user password
 - `FROM_EMAIL`: Sent emails FROM field email address, e.g. `noreplay.example.com`
 - `FROM_NAME`: Sent emails FROM field display name, e.g. `HALina`
 - `SEND_AT`: UTC time at which the data collection process will be started.
 It is integer number representing hour.
+This should take into account local timezone so if we want sent emails 2 hour after observation cycle (12am local time) but local time in observatory is utc-4, so we should type to send emails at 18 utc+0
 - `OBSERVATORY_TIMEZONE`: Observatory local timezone as int number, e.g. `-4` .
 It is important.
 This will be gotten to count range of night from 12am to 12am next day